noxsii/laravel-gemininano/README.md

 });
 ```

-If you’re testing **the package itself**, you can use Pest + Orchestra Testbench; the package is designed to run in a standard Laravel test environment.
+If you’re testing **the package itself**, you can use Pest; the package is designed to run in a standard Laravel test environment.

 ---